AlexSD92/simon_game/readme.md

 - [CSS3](https://en.wikipedia.org/wiki/CSS)
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript)

-## Other Technologies, Frameworks & Libraries
+## Other Technologies, Frameworks and Libraries

 - [Audacity](https://www.audacityteam.org/)
     - To edit sound files.

 - [Google Fonts](https://fonts.google.com/)
     - Used for importing fonts, allowing for the fonts to be available for all users.

 - [Font Awesome](https://fontawesome.com/)
     - Font Awesome provides all the icons used for the site.

 - [Git & GitBash](https://gitforwindows.org/)
     - Git for Windows provides a BASH emulation which allows for git to be used straight from the command line.

 - [GitHub](https://github.com/)
     - Provided a Remote repository for the application.
 Allowing for my coding to be backed up online as I go.

 - [Atom](https://atom.io/)
     - Development environment used to develop the code for this project.

 - [Coolors](https://coolors.co/)
     - To select a colour pallet for site design.

 - [Material Design Colour Tool](https://material.io/)
     - To select font colours to improve site accessibility.

 - [Balsamiq](https://balsamiq.com/)
     - To create the wireframes for this site.